Why do some bloggers seem to get a high organic position rank on Google? It’s usually because they spy on competitors keywords to increase traffic.

 On top of that, my affiliate and services income has increased tenfold.

-And all because I can now spy on my competitors’ keywords.
+And all because I can spy with competitor keyword analysis tools.